Helping to make a difference, even when you’re gone…

 How will Abaana use my legacy gift?

-If you would like to leave a legacy to Abaana, please let your solicitor know our registered charity number and registered address as below:
+If you would like to leave a legacy to Abaana, please let your solicitor know our registered charity number and registered address as shown: